tellowkrinkle/ponscripter-fork/README.md

 Ponscripter documentation is provided in the form of a set of manual pages.
 Start with ponscripter(7).

-You may also browse the documentation [online](https://sekaiproject.github.io/ponscripter-fork/doc/).
+You may also browse the documentation [online](https://www.drojf.com/nscripter/NScripter_API_Reference.html).

 ## Compatibility

-This incarnation of the engine has primarily been tested with the [Steam Narcissu side 2nd](http://store.steampowered.com/app/264380) script.
+This incarnation of the engine has primarily been tested with the [Umineko](https://store.steampowered.com/app/406550/) script.

 We strive to keep the engine able to compile and run correctly without the Steam runtime/api, but the Steam platforms are our primary targets.